Nature Camp Internships

 Inspire's free internship program empowers teens and college/university undergraduates to become outstanding nature educators who inspire K-5th graders to connect with the great outdoors as our living classroom.
 We welcome outgoing, creative, responsible, dependable, constant learners to intern with us in nature camps.
 Enjoy a great opportunity to gain experience!

-Inspire's Call of the Wild Camps have intern openings for Nature Camp Counselor Interns in summer 2025 camps.
+Inspire's Call of the Wild Camps has two openings for the Nature Camp Counselor Intern:

 High School Students: Seasonal unpaid internships in Oakland, Berkeley, Cupertino/Los Altos Hills, and Vacaville are available for 9th-12th graders, including summer internships for 8th graders entering 9th grade in the fall.